Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 ### 627. Swap Salary

 This look suspiciosly easy, so I need to optimeze (starting by understating what optimize mean when talking about sql), and look other people solution in caase that there is something that I am not understanding

+### 1572.
+Matrix Diagonal Sum

+Overviwing this, I can think of optimization over the subprocess, for example, every time I add something to the sum I must also insert in a ordered array, that will make it easier to determine if an element is in the array with a binary search